Cannabinoid Report: A Guide to CBD Extraction, Storage, Price, Benefits & More

 CBD & Delta-10 THC

-THCO-A or THCo Acetate does not naturally occur in hemp or cannabis plants, nor is it a THC isomer.
+THCO-a or THCo Acetate does not naturally occur in hemp or cannabis plants, nor is it a THC isomer.
 It is, however, a derivative of hemp products.
-THCO-A is synthesized from Delta-8, which is typically first created by synthesizing CBD.
+THCO-a is synthesized from Delta-8, which is typically first created by synthesizing CBD.
+Learn more about THCO-a.

 CBD is increasingly common across the country, both in dispensaries and in CBD-specific stores.
 You can find CBD in flower form, but it can also be in oils, tinctures, edibles, topical treatments, and cartridges.
 As the legal market continues to grow, CBD beverages and skincare lines are also hitting the market.